jvossers/Vossers.BlazorWasmSignalrIssue/README.md

 # Vossers.BlazorWasmSignalrIssue
 This repo contains code can be used to reproduce an issue I found with Blazor WebAssembly as a SignalR client where client callbacks don't fire in some circumstances, but only after publishing the WebAssembly project.

+Note that I am on a Windows machine using Visual Studio 2022 Preview 3.1

 # Overview
 This solution contains 3 projects.